Google Scholar lets you search all of the library's databases at once, but first you have to set your preferences to San Jose State.

 You can search Google Scholar from the library's homepage and see the Find It@SJSU links without having to change your Google settings!

-To find a specific article using Google Scholar, go to scholar.google.com and enter the title of the article, in quotation marks.
+To find a specific article using Google Scholar, go to the Google Scholar tab on the library's website or to scholar.google.com and enter the title of the article in quotation marks.

 If the title was entered correctly, the result should look like this:

 If you can't find the article searching for just the title, try the Advanced Search.
-Click on the arrow next to "My Citations" and select Advanced Search.
+Click on the Menu option in the upper left of the page and select Advanced Search.
 Enter as much information as you can in the search fields.
 Enter the title of the article under "with the exact phrase" for best results.

 If the article is not available through the King Library, you can request it using Interlibrary Loan (ILLiad).
 This is a service that will e-mail you a copy of the article from another library.